xinyangl5722/sep11-freedom-project/blog/entry04.md

 One skill I have developed was **creatiivity**.
 I learned to create new ideas for my game in the second level and decided to make an obby instead.
 I also developed my skill of **how to learn**.
 I learned how to make the basics of an obby such as making a sprite being solid which can be on top of using the `isStatic: true` code.
 In addition, I had also learned to make the camera focused onto the main sprite going to the obstacle course by using the `camPos` and using the `player.pos` to focus on the player.

 ### Summary
 In short, I created the basics for an obstacle course.
 I made the camera focusing onto the player, and I created a basic platform for the player to just walk and jump around on.
-Next step is to find out how to create a scene and connecting those one by one.
+The next step is to find out how to create a scene and connecting those one by one.

 [Previous](entry03.md) | [Next](entry05.md)